flux-iac/tofu-controller/DEVELOPMENT.md

 > to find out about how to contribute to Flux and how to interact with the
 > Flux Development team.

+## Developer Certificate of Origin

+By submitting any contributions to this repository as an individual or on behalf of a corporation, you agree to the [Developer Certificate of Origin](DCO).

 ## Code Reviews

 Although you are a contributor with the write access to this repository,